 New Nevada law looks to protect consumers from ‘shady’ contractors

-The state is looking to crack down on constractors who require large payments up front but don’t complete the work.
+The state is looking to crack down on contractors who require large payments up front but don’t complete the work.

 The Nevada State Contractors Board is looking to crack down on “shady” contractors after a rise in complaints.